 Despite the terrain, the festival does its best to accommodate those with disabilities.
 There is a disabled parking lot closer to the festival with a gently sloped paved walkway.

-The festival also rents mobility scooters and wheelchairs which can be pre-booked online through Event Mobility.
+The festival also rents mobility scooters and wheelchairs which can be ordered online through Event Mobility.

 One of the most convenient ways to get to and from the festival is by bus.
-First Bus run shuttles from Bristol Temple Meads Train Station along the City Center (Metrobus Stop C2, Colston Ave across from the 4.500 miles from Delhi restaurant).
+First Bus run shuttles from Bristol Temple Meads Train Station along the City Center (Metrobus Stop C2, Colston Ave across from the 4,500 miles from Delhi restaurant).

-From the festival, Buses pick up and drop off at the Blackmoors Lane roundabout.
-It is another 20 minute walk slightly uphill from there to the festival.
+From the festival, buses pick up and drop off at the Blackmoors Lane roundabout.
+It is another 20-minute walk slightly uphill from there to the festival.
 Follow the signs and the crowd.

-- 4:30 am to 10 am Friday, Saturday and Sunday – every 20 minutes
+- 4:30 am to 10 am Friday, Saturday, and Sunday – about every 20 minutes

 - 10 am to 11:30 pm Thursday and Saturday – every 10 minutes